NamNV2496/go-crawler/README.md

 # Web Crawler

-A simple web crawler written in Go that crawls websites and extracts information.
+A simple Job scheduler + web crawler written in Go that crawls websites and extracts information.

 ## Main Features

+- Add and manage event (in this case is crawler event)
 - Crawls web pages starting from a given URL with method GET, POST and CURL
 - Manage multiple queue with priority for crawlers
-- Run by cron job
 - Send message to Telegram

 ## Technologies

 ```
-- Go: 1.23.4
+- Go: 1.24
 - Redis: 7-alpine
 - Kafka: 3.7.1
 - PostgreSQL: 17